ehmicky/is-json-value/README.md

 # Warnings

-This is the list of possibly reported warnings.
+This is the list of possible warnings.

 ## Invalid types